kuronekouwu/enkanetwork.py-data/README.md

 ## ❓ How do I know this repo has been updated?
 In every 00:00 (UTC+7) data will fetch last commit from [Dimbreath/GenshinData](https://github.com/Dimbreath/GenshinData) and check if commit is different from last commit.
-If diff
+If different, it will update data take a 3 - 5 minutes to update data.

 ## ❓ Can I use this repo for something else?
 Sure.